coreruleset/website/content/blog/2018-12-12-core-rule-set-docker-image.md

 Now, it's even easier using the CRS Docker container.
 The effort to start the CRS in front of an application is reduced to a few seconds and only one command.

 Franziska Bühler, one of the CRS developers, enhanced the [official CRS container](https://hub.docker.com/r/owasp/modsecurity-crs/).
-Various CRS variables and the backend application to be protected can be configured using <https://hub.docker.com/r/franbuehler/modsecurity-crs-rp/>.
+Various CRS variables and the backend application to be protected can be configured using this [enhanced container](https://hub.docker.com/r/franbuehler/modsecurity-crs-rp/).

 ## Vulnerable Web Application